-In addition to the existing Atlanta Braves Spring Training Complex, the applicant proposes to develop a village consisting of 1,800 residential units, 150,000 square feet of commercial /retail space, and 50,000 square feet of office space.
-The master developer has indicated that Village G will be developed in two phases with construction beginning in 2019.
-The expected completion date is 2040.
+The applicant proposes to develop a Village consisting of 1,000 residential units, 300,000 square feet of commercial/retail space, and 100,000 square feet of office space.
+The master developer has indicated that the Village will be developed in phases starting in 2023 with build-out expected by 2043.